-Saltwater fishing is as much about the adventure as it is about the fish.
+Learning how to saltwater fish is as much about the adventure as it is about the fish.
 Many of the sport fish species can be big and mean, and the water can be big and bad.
-From shallow saltwater flats to deep-ocean fishing, saltwater anglers chase everything from dainty speckled trout to massive blue marlin in some of the most intense and inspirational surroundings on earth.
+From shallow saltwater flats to deep ocean fishing, saltwater anglers chase everything from dainty speckled trout to massive blue marlin in some of the most intense and inspirational surroundings on earth.

 Saltwater fishing can be as simple or as complex as you wish.
-Beginners can start fishing from the beach with basic tackle and a handful of saltwater rigs and a few saltwater pier fishing tips.
-As you continue to hone your skills and try more advanced saltwater fishing with the help of our saltwater fishing tips and tricks.
+Beginners usually start learning how to saltwater fish from a pier with basic tackle and a handful of saltwater rigs and a few saltwater pier fishing tips.
+As you continue to hone your skills, try more advanced saltwater fishing with the help of our saltwater fishing tips and tricks.
 Soon you could be an avid angler who spends endless time offshore catching prized sportfish.

 Whether you live along the 10,000 miles of U.S. coastline or are visiting the ocean for the weekend, there are plenty of opportunities to wet a line.
 And plenty of fish in the sea.